JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 </small>

 Earlier this year, I spent some time working on performance for the popular [Centered app](https://centered.app).
+My goal was to improve the app's page load times to help them improve user acquisition and the general experience of using the app.
 This post is the first in a series describing each of the significant page load performance improvements I made.
 For each improvement, I'll cover: